nioe/madr-tools/readme.md

 ```

 By default, the MADR directory will be created under `docs/decisions`.
 You can specify a custom directory by providing the
-relative path as first positional argument.
+relative path as the first positional argument.
-Furthermore, the overview over all MADRs is written to a file called `index.md` as
+Furthermore, the overview over all MADRs is written to a file called `index.md` by default as
 the [official MADR Documentation](https://github.com/adr/madr#create-a-new-adr) suggests.
 However, when watching the directory
 within a web-based Git repo (e.g. GitHub or GitLab), it will automatically render the `readme.md` file within the directory.
-Therefore, it's possible to use `readme.md` instead of `index.md` as the file name by setting the `-i readme.md` option to make
+Therefore, it's possible to use `readme.md` instead of `index.md` as the file name by setting the `-i readme.md` option.
-use of this feature.

 ### Creating a new MADR